Ebojen/delta-not-pi/delta_no_pi.md

 # First Arguments for $\delta$

 So why might $\delta$ have some value in understanding the world that $\pi$(and consequently $\tau$) does not?
 Let's start with basic definitions.

+A circle is the set of all points a fixed distance from a central point.
+In other words, a circle is defined by its center and radius.

-$\pi$ is defined as the ratio of the circumference of a circle to its diameter.
+$\pi$ is the ratio of the circumference of a circle to its diameter.
+And $\tau$ is the ratio of the circumference of a circle to its radius.

+I have a couple of issues with these definitions.

+1. They require us to measure the circumference of a circle, which we know is impossible empirically, because we know both values are irrational.
+The definition of $\tau$ is particularly problematic in this regard because given a circle we have to measure both the circumference and the radius, neither of which are easy to measure.
+2. Both definitions are in terms of the circle.
+While this may seem mathematically pure, it leaves us with values that provide no insight into the nature of a circle other than that there is a "circle constant."
+In this regard, we can even concede that $\tau$ is the more "pure" of definitions because it goes back a defining property of the circle, its radius.
+3. Both of these definitions define the "circle constant" in terms of lengths.
+But a circle is a two dimensional shape and it feels that a definitional constant for a two dimensional shape should have two dimensional meaning.

+Of these issues, I don't have any good answers for trying to measure a circle.
+At some point a shape does have to be measured by its characteristics and circles are just hard in this regard.
+See the existence of these "circle constants".
+If you've read this and said, but area is even harder to measure, I agree, but keep reading.
+Obviously, we've already seen that $\delta$ satisfies the second issue by teaching us how circles are related to their circumscribing squares, which also satisfies the third point.
+But if you stick with me, we'll see that there is something truly innate about $\delta$ that makes it universal while $\pi$ and $\tau$ are not.

 What about $\delta$?
 Based on what we've discussed thus far, $\delta$ is the ratio of the area of a circle to the area of its circumscribing square.

-Neither of these definitions truly please me because getting true values for the area or circumference of a circle seems quite difficult.
-In fact, one could argue that the definition of $\pi$ is more practical since length is easier to measure than area.
-But we will see that there is a certain inherent relationship between a circle and its circumscribing square that gives delta an almost equivalent definition to $\pi$ and that that definition is infact more meaningful.

-When we look at the traditional formula for the area of a circle, $A=\pi\cdot r^2$, we are left with the magic constant $\pi$ as something that we just have to memorize.
-On the other hand, the formula $A=\delta\cdot width^2$ actually makes sense because delta is the fraction of the area that the circle occupies inside the square with sides equal to the diameter of the circle.
-You could argue this is a tautology so let's investigate further.
-What about perimeter/circumference?
+We can summarize that relationship as

+$$ A_{circle}=\delta \cdot A_{square} $$

+when the square has the same width (i.e. diameter) of the circle.

+This gives us a definition of $\delta$ that

+1. Tells us about a circle in terms of the shape we measure all other two dimensional shapes by, the square.
+It makes us more knowlegable about circles and their relationship to the rest of the two dimensional world.
+2. Tells us about a circle in terms of its two dimensionalness, its area.

+This is all well and good, but quite honestly makes the first problem of measurement even worse.
+So is there an easier way to measure delta?

+$\tau$ and $\delta$ solve this problem by falling back to measurements of length, so let's see what happens with $\delta$ when we explore perimeter(i.e. circumference)?

 The circumference of a circle is traditionally given by